 This is perhaps the least punchy blog title of all time (and for some of you a similarly dull topic), but to me it’s fascinating!
 To those who are intrigued, read on.

 For years, I’ve held a continuum in my head, a way to classify historical fiction divided into five categories, with a new sixth category recently added in.
-After talking to Augusta Scattergood about this idea a couple of months ago*, she asked me to blog about the continuum.
+After talking to Augusta Scattergood about this idea*, she asked me to blog about the continuum.
 So here we go.

 The first category in my continuum I call history light.
 May B. falls into this one.
 It’s a story with a specific historical setting (time and place) but includes no historical event or people.
 On the other end would be a novel like Melanie Fishbane’s Maud: A Novel Inspired by the Life of L.M.
 Montgomery.
 Not only does Maud center on a real person and is full of real events, Melanie had to be granted permission to even write the story!
 I’d classify a book like this as a five.